trek-view/sequence-maker/README.md

 This skeleton command will output all the metadata in the specified image:

 ```
-exiftool -G -s -b -j -a -T [PATH OF IMAGE TO CHECK] > OUTPUT.json
+exiftool -G -s -b -c -a -T [PATH OF IMAGE TO CHECK] > OUTPUT.json
 ```

 It will give a complete JSON document.
 Here's a snippet of the output: